AlexRaeside/snakemake_kallisto/README.md

 Another thing to consider is the size of the eventual counts table.
 The maize transcriptiome downloaded from ensembl has over 72,000 targets.
 The practice dataset is only 8 samples but it would like this to scale to about 400 samples.
-It would be hard to load a 72,000 X 400 table into a R enviroment and would be even harder to run something like rlog normalization on a table that size also.
+It would be hard to load a 72,000 X 400 table into a R environment and would be even harder to run something like rlog normalization on a table that size also.
 So the counts table need to be filtered quite a bit before loading into
-R. The pipeline will have four different thresholds for filtering out low expressed genes instead of one since I'm intreasted in how different filtering and normalization methods could effect the PCAs.
+R. The pipeline will have four different thresholds for filtering out low expressed genes instead of one since I'm interested in how different filtering and normalization methods could effect the PCAs.